disk91/HIP/XX-Update-Data-Rewards-post-HPR-Deployment.md

 # Summary

-The Helium Packet Router (HPR) deployed since a couple of month changed the previous constraints driven some of the rules of the data rewards.
-The purpose of the HIP is to get benefit of this evolution to think the data reward to hostpot owner a bit differently.
+The Helium Packet Router (HPR), which has been operational for a few months, has initiated changes that supersede the previous constraint-based rules governing data rewards.
+The aim of this Improvement Proposal (HIP) is to take advantage of these changes and reconsider the way we distribute data rewards to hotspot owners.

-As the downlink communications, required for JOIN ACCEPT, DOWNLINK and ACK, are a critical and limited resource in a scalable network, we propose to reward the hotspot owners for processing it.
-The HIP proposes a cost of 2DC per 24 Bytes blocs of downlink communications.
+Recognizing that downlink communications - essential for JOIN ACCEPT, DOWNLINK, and ACK - are a crucial and limited resource in a scalable network, our suggestion is to incentivize hotspot owners for managing these tasks.
+The HIP is suggesting a fee of 2DC per 24-byte block of downlink communications.

-As we need to secure the JOIN procedure and as this process is rare, we propose that JOIN REQUEST uplink traffic will be free of charge.
-This will allow to take all the copies in consideration to improve the ability of devices to JOIN the network.
-(The JOIN ACCEPT response will be charged as indicated previously).
+To ensure the security of the JOIN process, which is a relatively infrequent procedure, we propose to make the JOIN REQUEST uplink traffic free of charge.
+This enables all copies to be accounted for, thus enhancing the capacity of devices to join the network.
+However, the corresponding JOIN ACCEPT response will be charged as previously detailed.

 # Motivation